Erdiko/erdiko/learn.md

 	            "title":"My First Page"
 	         }

-3. After inserting the code above, the menu session should look like this.
+3. After inserting the code above, the menu section should look like this.

 		"menu":{
 		      "main":[